garciagmc/EmotionAware-Suicide-Ideation-Detection/README.md

   Delimiter: Hash (#)
   Required Columns (with # separator emphasis): Texts and Label#

+# Workflow
-# Workflow: This guide outlines the six steps required to process the corpus, train the intermediate emotion classifier, generate temporal emotion features, and finally train the main suicide ideation detector.
+This guide outlines the six steps required to process the corpus, train the intermediate emotion classifier, generate temporal emotion features, and finally train the main suicide ideation detector.

 - Step 1: Data Preparation and Splitting: The first step is to process the raw corpora (CEASE for emotion, and the suicide ideation corpus) to separate the text content from their respective labels into distinct files.
   Action: Run the appropriate data adaptation script.